KeckObservatoryArchive/dep-rti/doc/dev-todo.md

 - Change keyword metadata defs to database tables?
 Coordinate with IPAC.
 - How do we keep track of new sdata dirs?
 A: Added by Jchock and we aren't necessarily notified.
 Need better system.
 - See instr_lris.py for examples of condensed or streamlined functions that we can either apply to other instr_* files or create shared functions.
-- log all queries in db_conn to reduce code bloat?

 ##NOTES: